thunderstorm010/VACEfron4J/README.md

 ```

 # Downloads
-Download the latest release from the github releases section.
-And then add it to your build.
-Please note that the dependencies are shaded in the jar.
+Download the latest release from the github releases section and then add it to your build.\
+Dependencies are shaded in the jar, so you don't need to take care of them for now.